Triumph Engineering: Post-war era

 During the 1960s, 60% of all Triumph production was exported, which, along with the BSA's 80% exports, made the group susceptible to the Japanese expansion.
 By 1969 fully 50% of the US market for motorcycles more than 500 cc belonged to Triumph, but technological advances at Triumph had failed to match those of the foreign companies.
 Triumphs lacked electric start mechanisms, relied on push-rods rather than overhead cams, vibrated noticeably, often leaked oil and had antiquated electrical systems; while Japanese marques such as Honda were building more advanced features into attractive new motorcycles that sold for less than their British competitors.
 Triumph motorcycles, as a result, were nearly obsolete even when they were new.
 Further, Triumph's manufacturing processes were very labour-intensive and largely inefficient.
 Also disastrous, during the early 1970s the US government mandated that all motorcycle imports must have their gearshift and brake pedals in the Japanese configuration, which required expensive retooling of all the motorcycles for US sale.

-Triumph and BSA were well aware of Honda's ability but while the Japanese were only making smaller engined models, the large engine market was considered safe.
-When the first Honda 750 cc four cylinder was released for sale to the public, Triumph and BSA had trouble.
+Triumph and BSA were well aware of Honda's ability, with Honda winning motorcycle world championships since 1961, racing in Formula One, and offering the Honda CB450 twin since 1965, but while the Japanese were only making smaller engined models, the large engine market was considered safe.
+When the first Honda CB750 cc four cylinder was released for sale to the public in 1969, Triumph and BSA had trouble.
 Despite developing and releasing a 3-cylinder 750 cc engined motorcycle prior to the Japanese fours—the BSA Rocket 3/Triumph Trident—the Japanese bikes were praised in the press for their modernity (disc brakes, 4-cylinder engines, leak-free engine casings, etc.).
 The British triples outperformed the Japanese fours (top speed, acceleration and handling) but the Japanese fours required less maintenance and they did not leak.

 The 1970 Tiger/Bonneville re-design and taller twin front downtube oil tank frame had a mixed reception from Triumph enthusiasts at the time, and was insufficient to win back those already riding the Japanese bikes that had been sold since 1969—the Honda 750 Four, and the Kawasaki 500 Mach 3.
 The Triumph 350 cc Bandit received pre-publicity, but its development was quietly brought to an end.
 Triumph was still making motorcycles, but they no longer looked like the motorcycles Triumph fans expected.
 The Trident attracted its own market, but the Japanese motorcycles were improving more rapidly.